Hybrid Lie semi-group and cascade structures for the generalized Gaussian derivative model for visual receptive fields: Relationships between receptive field responses for different parameter settings for spatio-temporal receptive fields based on temporal smoothing with the time-causal limit kernel

-The motivation for the last relationship is that the temporal scale levels in these types of temporal and spatio-temporal scale-space representations are inherently discrete according to a geometric distribution of the form (\ref{eq-disc-temp-sc-limit-kern}).
+The motivation for the last relationships is that the temporal scale levels in these types of temporal and spatio-temporal scale-space representations are inherently discrete according to a geometric distribution of the form (\ref{eq-disc-temp-sc-limit-kern}).